How to master the art of popup timing

 You’ve created a website popup and now it’s time for the finishing touches: deciding when to make it appear.

-Should it trigger five seconds after someone arrives at your store?
+Should it trigger five seconds after someone arrives?
 Or will that immediately drive people away?
 If you wait longer before firing it off, are you missing the boat, so to say?

 There’s no universal answer to any of the above questions.
-I can’t tell you when exactly to fire off a popup for email signup, or the perfect time to pop in with a site-wide sale announcement.
+I can’t tell you the optimum trigger time for an email popup or when to deploy a popup that announces a sale or other promotional pricing offer.

 However, there are two things I can say with certainty:

 - Website popup timing is a balancing act